 Cry till your mind realizes that failing yourself again is far more painful than whatever pain may come from doing what’s right.

-When you’re angry about the right things, and your anger is strong enough, you’ll FORCE yourself to change..
+Cause when you’re angry about the right things, and your anger is strong enough, you’ll force yourself to change..

 And you’ll soon find that you have a lot less to be angry about.